Comparison 2026

 Build your own custom backend

-Full control, but also weeks or months of work for turn validation, hidden data handling, reconnect logic, signed results, and all the edge cases that appear once real players start exploiting your flow.
+Full control, but also months of work for turn validation, hidden data handling, reconnect logic, signed results, and all the edge cases that appear once real players start exploiting your flow.
+Not to mention the ongoing burden of DevOps and infrastructure scaling.

 Per-match game servers